-Before becoming an independent writer seven years ago, I spent nearly 15 years in marketing communications and print and digital publishing.
-Thanks to vast personal and professional experience, I’m adept at tackling a number of topics across a variety of mediums.
-I have a degree in English with emphasis on creative writing from Vanderbilt University, and I’m a member of the Authors Guild.
+Before becoming an independent writer seven years ago, I spent nearly fifteen years in marketing communications and print and digital publishing.
+Thanks to vast personal and professional experience, I’m adept at writing on a variety of topics.
+I’ve worked with corporate, nonprofit, and publishing clients on a broad spectrum of projects, a selection of which are showcased below.

-The Foundation for Global Sports Development (GSD) contracted me to provide editorial services on a book to accompany their moving documentary Munich ’72 and Beyond.
+The Foundation for Global Sports Development (GSD) contracted me to provide editorial services on a book called Munich ’72 and Beyond to accompany their moving documentary.
 The film and subsequent book recount the tragic story of how eleven Israeli Olympians lost their lives to a terrorist attack at the 1972 Munich Summer Games and how their families have fought tirelessly for justice and recognition.

 In 2014, more than forty years after the massacre, the Bavarian government, the International Olympic Committee, and GSD partnered to create a large, interactive memorial near the site where the Israeli athletes died.
-The book will be published in conjunction with the memorial’s official opening in the fall of 2017.
+The memorial officially opened on September 6, 2017, and the book was released in spring 2018.

-Holly’s book, Sole Survivor: The inspiring true story of coming face to face with the infamous Railroad Killer, will be published by Diversion Books in 2017.
+Holly’s book, Sole Survivor: The inspiring true story of coming face to face with the infamous Railroad Killer, was published by Diversion Books on November 7, 2017.

 “The writing was fabulous—easy to read and told the story so true and real.
 Heather brought so much creativity, expertise, and sensibility to the process, and she demonstrated compassion for me and all my loved ones with every word she wrote.
 She was my beacon of light for this book writing journey, and I couldn’t have done it without her.”